MSD Booth/Vendor FAQs

 How much does a Booth Space cost?

 Cost is based on products, location of and type of business.
-All cost categories are noted on the Application (the 2022 application will be released in February).
+All cost categories are noted on the Application (the 2023 fee schedule will be posted in February).

 Can I ‘share’ a Booth?